You want your marketing dollars to generate new leads and engage current customers, but you also need that strategy to be cost-effective.

 - 73% of millennials identify email as their preferred means of business communication.
 According to Pew Research Center, there are about 71 million millennials.
 73% of 71 million is over 51 million.
 That is a lot of people who prefer email, and it doesn’t even account for other generations.

 With so many digital marketing channels available to the modern marketer, you might be thinking “is email marketing still a valuable part of my digital marketing strategy?”

 Email marketing is still one of the best ways to reach and engage with your audience.
 That last sentence applies to all businesses big and small because the ROI is incredibly scalable relative to other mediums.
-So, small businesses can do email marketing as well – it’s not just a big budget project!
+So, small businesses can do email marketing as well – it’s not just a big-budget project!

-But what is the ROI for email marketing?
+But what is the actual Return-on-investment (ROI) for email marketing?

 That is not a typo.